 The history of Albania traces back to around 2000 BCE, when the Balkan Peninsula is occupied by the ancient Illyrian people, the Indo-European forebears of modern-day Albanians.

-At the end of the 14th Century the Ottoman Empire invades.
+At the end of the 14th Century, the Ottoman Empire invades.
 The reign of the Ottomans over Albania lasts about 500 years.
-During this time about two-thirds of the Albanian population convert from Christianity to Islam.
+During this time around two-thirds of the Albanian population convert from Christianity to Islam.